s-victor/TinyPedal/docs/customization.md

 * Refilling estimate calculation is different between `TIME` and `LAPS` type races, make sure to look at the correct value, check out `example usage` below for details.

-* `LMU` currently uses `absolute refueling` mechanism (how much `total` fuel to fill tank up to), as opposite to relative fuel (how much to `add` on top of remaining fuel in tank).
+* `LMU` currently uses `absolute refueling` mechanism (amount `total` fuel to fill tank up to), as opposite to relative fuel (amount to `add` on top of remaining fuel in tank).
 User can enabled `show_absolute_refilling` option to display total amount fuel/energy required (including fuel/energy in tank) to finish race.

 ---